Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Gold Resource: A Tale Of Two Mines

-Analysis of Recent Preliminary Production Numbers translate into record top and bottom-line cash flows.
+Analysis of Recent Preliminary Production Numbers translates into record top and bottom-line cash flows.

 SEC filings show recent spinoff announcement nearing completion and reveal key data regarding new Nevada SpinCo entity.

-Concerns from investment community are unwarranted and recent drops in share price are resulting from unfounded investor fears and temporary headwind from divesting institutional shareholders facing OTC restrictions.
+Concerns from the investment community are unwarranted and recent drops in share price are resulting from unfounded investor fears and temporary headwind from divesting institutional shareholders facing OTC restrictions.

 Based on existing valuation estimates, Gold Resource has the potential to unlock over 100%+ in shareholder returns through a combination of trading multiple expansion and achieving record financial performance.